helgeolav/gogstash-playground/filter/deletefile/README.md

 Deletes a file on the filesystem

 Input parameter: field
-Name of field to find file to delete
+Name of field to find file to delete, defaults to "file_name"